National Honor Society

 Process for Eligible Sophomores and Juniors

-If you are a sophomore or junior who has received an invitation to apply for membership in the Knights Chapter of the NHS for the 2017 induction, please take the Student Information Survey.
+If you are a sophomore or junior who has received an invitation to apply for membership in the Knights Chapter of the NHS for the 2023-2024 induction, please take the Student Information Application.
 The survey must be completed in one sitting, so it is recommended that you prepare your responses in advance before completing the survey.
 You may, for example, view the form and type your response in a document.
 Then, copy and paste your responses into the Google form.
 There is no option to save your work to return to finish at a later time.
-Surveys must be submitted before midnight on Saturday, March 24, 2018.
+Surveys must be submitted before midnight on Monday, April 4, 2023.

 PSEO and the NHS